People Get Defensive Over Their "Am I The Jerk?" Stories

 “I’m 29.
 I’ve only met one person still seeing the same person that they were when they were 15.
 And they have supported each other’s dreams since they were teenagers.

 Basing your life decisions on the opinion of a 16-year-old who you’re unlikely to be in touch with in 10 years’ time & who doesn’t have any life experience in the professional world because she’s also still at school is unwise.

 If you’re really that worried then you should reach out to an adult professional musician for advice.
 Also, you sound like you’re in the UK?
 Choosing music for GCSE isn’t going to lock in your future & make other career paths unavailable to you.

-You have to do English, Maths, Science, IT and those are the important subjects to have that not having them could make the stage after a little more difficult.
+I’m unclear why you want to stay in a relationship with someone who is being so mean & unsupportive to you.
 Maybe it’s time to end this relationship.
 Maybe you’ll end up seeing someone who likes how ambitious you are & that you’re thinking about the future.
-NTJ.” excel_pager_420

 0 points (0 votes)